THEN AND NOW

 Pamela is named after one of our most wonderful supporters and friends, Pamela Anderson.
 They are both Blonde, beautiful, fearless and wild.
 In March Pammie just gave birth to her foal Mariah who is a beautiful sorrel filly who looks just like her father Bear.
 We are so happy to have another baby at Skydog x

 Aerial is Bear's lead mare and best friends with Pamela.
-She came to Skydog pregnant and she just gave birth to her baby Whisper who is doing so well and thriving even though he was born in the middle of winter.
+She came to Skydog pregnant and she gave birth to her baby Whisper here at Skydog - Whisper is doing so well and thriving even though he was born in the middle of winter.
 She is very nervous around people and was absolutely traumatized by the experience of being in the kill pen.
 She is slowly settling down and coming around to being near people.

 Aerial was originally from Wyoming, Divide Basin and she and her little foal Whisper can now live free and stay together.
 He is the sweetest little foal and just loves being tickled and having his butt scratched.